manigandan-ravi/a11y-date-picker-patch/README.md

 # a11y-date-picker-patch
-Contains the patch for the issues in a11y-date-picker library
+Contains the patch for the issues in a11y-date-picker library which is used in Freshservice support portal v2

 # Issue
 - A11y date picker hides the invalid rows.